underscoreio/day-in-the-life/notes.md

 # Coffee

-Sofar in our day in the life, we've done some work on the ticket.
+So far in our day in the life, we've done some work on the ticket.
 We've written maybe 10 lines of code, so it's definately time for some coffee.

 We can reflect on what we've done so far: